pkardas/notes/books/clean-agile.md

 Conversations between developers and business should be about why, what and when - not how.

-VCraftsmanship promotes software development as a profession.
+Craftsmanship promotes software development as a profession.
 A profession is part of who we are.
 A job is a thing that we do but is not part of who we are.
 A profession is something we invest in.
 Ot is something we want to get better at.
 We want to gain more skills and have a long-lasting and fulfilling career.